kodan50/P4wnP1-Tweaked/README.md

 Speaking of included:

 A payload mixing duckout and hidout to call a batch file stored on the USB_STORAGE, as well as a few random tests.
+* Windows 10 apparently treats DELAY as a keystroke and opens Office when DELAY is used.
+I changed the script so DUCKY won't use DELAY, so Office won't break DUCKY.
 - I stashed all the test and example payloads into "example" subfolder for organization purposes.

 A python script that will allow you to reset and power down your Raspberry Pi by installing a button. see /gpio/button.py